armytag/langs/speedlang23/grammar.md

 ## Syllable Structure

-Syllables take the form CV(R), where C is any consonant, V is any vowel, and R is a sonorant (including fricatives).
+Syllables take the form CV(K), where C is any consonant, V is any vowel, and K is a continuant (i.e. sonorant or fricative).
 The velar stop and fricative lose their labialization before /u/ and /ũ/.

 In closed syllables or those with nasal vowels, onset fricatives will become stops.[^3]